The reasons and some statistics

-This table from the Office for National Statistics 2016, shows the number of drug-related deaths where ecstasy was mentioned on the death certificate by age, England and Wales.
+This table from the Office for National Statistics 2021, shows the number of drug-related deaths where ecstasy was mentioned on the death certificate, England and Wales.
 This could be in combination with other drugs.

 |Year||Number of deaths|

-This ONS table shows the number of drug-related deaths mentioning ONLY ecstasy on the death certificate, by sex, England and Wales.
+This table also from the Office for National Statistics 2021 shows the number of drug-related deaths mentioning ecstasy on the death certificate, by sex, England and Wales.

 Is ecstasy getting stronger?

 There have been many reports in the media that ecstasy is getting stronger.
 A study from the European Monitoring Centre on Drugs and Drug Addiction (EMCDDA) from April 2016 looked at this issue.
 They state that in the 1990s and 2000s the average MDMA content of tablets was somewhere between 50–80 mg, as reported by drug checking services and forensic institutes.
-Currently, however, the averages are closer to 125 mg MDMA per tablet, while there are also ‘super pills’ found on the market in some European countries with a reported range of 270–340 mg.
+However at the time of the study, the averages were closer to 125 mg MDMA per tablet, while there were also ‘super pills’ found on the market in some European countries with a reported range of 270–340 mg.
 There are reports of large variations in the dosage in similar looking tablets.

 Adulterants, ‘dodgy batches’ and PMA